szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 Then we have 3 additional lines testing the response of the API call to `/api/greeting`.

-First we send a `GET` request to the web application and store the response in a varibale we called `$ajax`.
+First we send a `GET` request to the web application and store the response in a variable we called `$ajax`.

 {line-numbers=off}
 ```